controlecidadao/samantha_ia/README.md

 ---

-Displays the model's latest response in a pop-up browser window.
+Displays the model's latest response in a HTML pop-up browser window.

+Also displays the output of the Python interpreter when it is other than '' (empty string).

 The first time the button is pressed, it takes a few seconds for the window to appear.